elaq/krakow-sightseeing/warsaw.md

 * most famous park in Warsaw (you can meet a peacock here) with a [Chopin statue](https://en.wikipedia.org/wiki/Chopin_Statue,_Warsaw)

-* Chopin concerts take place regularly near the Chopin statue (e.g. on 16th July at noon and 4 pm)
+* Chopin concerts take place near the Chopin statue regularly during summer season

 * [Belweder](https://en.wikipedia.org/wiki/Belweder) - next to the Park there is a palace called Belweder used as an official residence by Polish presidents in the past